zuzanna81/bmi_calculator_ionic/README.md

   ...
 }
 ```
-4. On the same page, add the following implementation of the **calculateBMI** function:
+4. and add the following implementation of the **calculateBMI** function:
 ```
 ...